Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ## Read the docs for a more in-depth understanding

 This article provides a framework to compare the approaches through the theme of _nudging_.
-But to truly get an understanding of the details of the hooks API checkout the [official documentation](https://react-redux.js.org/api/hooks).
+But to truly get an understanding of the details of the hooks read the [official documentation](https://react-redux.js.org/api/hooks).

 ### The "Zombie Children" problem

-The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through React Redux hook usage.
+The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through Redux hook usage.
 The docs have a lot of information on this issue but it's hard to grasp exactly how it would affect your code.
-Let me know if you would like a video tutorial on this problem, reach out through the text box below or twitter.
+[Let me know](https://twitter.com/sam__dawson) if you would like a video tutorial on this problem.

 ## Conclusion

-Understand what you are optimizing for and choose the method that best suits that.
+Understand what you are _optimizing for_ and choose the method that best suits that.
 If you don't know what that is and just want to get started using React-Redux I recommend the hooks approach.

+You might choose to not confine yourself to using the `js,connect()` or Redux hooks.
+If you don't make a decision upfront you might be creating more decision fatigue because it's not always clear why one method is a better approach over another.
+As we have seen in this article the differences are subtle.

 ## Additional Resources